Football and poker have been inextricably linked down the years, with card schools on away trips creating some of today’s top poker players.

 It’s not only players going on to pick up the cards that links football and poker.
 The skills and emotions of a poker game are often used as a simile in media; take Football London and their assessment of the Mesut Ozil situation at Arsenal last season.
 They likened the stand-off between him an Unai Emery to a high stakes poker game.
 We all know how that ended; Emery folded and Ozil remains to play another hand.

-With poker tournaments taking place in London throughout 2020, if Arsenal players wanted to follow in the footsteps of Helder, as well as top professionals such as Gerard Pique, there will be plenty of opportunity.
-PPPoker’s Twitter feed explains how they’re bringing their world tour to London in January to begin the new poker season.
+With poker tournaments taking place in London throughout 2020, if Arsenal players wanted to follow in the footsteps of Helder, as well as top professionals such as Gerard Pique, there will be plenty of opportunities.
+Just looking at the PPPoker hashtag on Twitter shows how they brought their world tour to London this January to begin the new poker season.
 And we think there are four players in the current Arsenal squad who could do very well if they chose to take part in such a tournament.

 The last 12 months haven’t been entirely kind to Granit Xhaka, but he has displayed a key attribute that could become very useful around the poker table: resilience.